tc39/proposal-smart-pipelines/readme.md

 const g = f(?, 4, ?)
 g(1, 2) // [1, 4, 2]
 ```
-The current proposal for [syntactic partial function application][] assumes that each
+The current proposal for [partial function application][] assumes that each use
-use of the same `?` placeholder token represents a different parameter.
+of the same `?` placeholder token represents a different parameter.
 In contrast,
 each use of `#` within the same scope always refers to the same value.
 This is
 why additional topic parameters are required.